 Ulysses Philomathic Library, Sponsor for Trumansburg Chorus Concert Season

 Funded through NYSCA, Artist in Community Grants are awarded to Tompkins County artists.
 The grant supports the creation of new work of artists whose interaction with communities is an integral part of their art-making.

 Funded through local donations to CAP, the CAP Fellowship has five $1,000 awards for local artists.
-This year all five recipients are visual artists.
-The decisions of the panel is based mostly on the artists' work sample.

 Funded through NYSCA, The Arts Education Grants are designed to assist artists and schools in developing and implementing visual and performing arts residencies that are integrated into the core curriculum.

 Khalil Bey, with McCormick Secure Center: art instruction with speaking skills, negotiation, tolerance and group planning.

 Civic Ensemble, Ithaca High School: "Civic Origins", theatre residency

 Cami Doucet, Cayuga Heights and Northeast Elementary, science illustration with Trout in the Classroom project